kozh-0/kozh-0/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a Frontend developer with **3.5+ years** of experience in React/Typescript who can:
+I'm a Frontend developer with **3.5+ years** of experience in React, Typescript, Node.js who can:

 - Create modern, scalable and performant web-applications
 - Provide the best UX/UI possible